ttntm/recept0r/README.md

 - vue-router
 - vuex

-100% exact specifications can be found in `package.json` at [GitHub](https://github.com/ttntm/recept0r/blob/master/package.json)
+The exact specifications can be found in `package.json` at [GitHub](https://github.com/ttntm/recept0r/blob/master/package.json)

 Large parts of user authentication are based on this project: [vue-netlify-fauna-starter-kit](https://github.com/chiubaca/vue-netlify-fauna-starter-kit)